dozoisch/react-redux-provide/README.md

 }
 ```

-Then when rendering the app, all we need to do is pass the provider(s) and their state(s) to the component(s):
+Then when rendering the app, all we need to do is pass the provider(s) and the state(s) of their reducers to the component(s):

 ```js
 import { render } from 'react-dom';